-The Comptroller's Office will accept a completed federal Form 2848 (Power of Attorney and Declaration of Representative) or a completed federal Form 8821 (Tax Information Authorization) as power of attorney forms for Maryland tax purposes.
-Federal Form 8655 (Reporting Agent Authorization) and generic Power of Attorney forms will not be accepted.
+The Comptroller’s Office will continue to accept a completed federal Form 2848 (Power of Attorney and Declaration of Representative) or a completed federal Form 8821 (Tax Information Authorization) as power of attorney forms for Maryland tax purposes through December 31, 2016.

-The completed form should include all identifying information for the taxpayer including:
+The completed Maryland Form 548 should include all identifying information for the taxpayer including:

 - Social Security number(s)